generic and branded anti-epileptic drugs

 It can be a good idea to keep a list of your AEDs: the generic name, any brand name, and the name of the manufacturer.
 You could also make a note of the colour and shape, to help you recognise it.
 This might help you to check your prescription from the doctor, or from the pharmacy.

-You could also use your phone to take pictures of your medication, or use our free Smartphone app, which has a section on recording what medication you take.
+You could also use your phone to take pictures of your medication.

 Helping you to take your AEDs

 Other things that might help you to take your AEDs, and to get the best effect from them include the following: